-Article 1878 - Confidentiality of a judicial mediation process
+Article 187 - Confidentiality of the judicial mediation process

 - 1. A judicial mediation process shall be confidential.
 A mediator may not disclose the information that he/she learned in his/her capacity as a mediator, unless otherwise agreed between the parties. - 2.
 A party (a representative) may not disclose the information that was confided to him/her during judicial mediation, unless otherwise agreed between the parties.